-Whatever your reason for researching your paternal (or maternal) line may be, taking a DNA test can certainly help and may even connect you with family members you never knew existed.
+Whatever your reason may be for seeking more information on your paternal (or maternal) line, taking a DNA test can help and may even connect you with family members you never knew existed.

 Different Types of DNA Tests

-There are several different types of DNA tests that are commercially available today.
-The three most common types of tests are autosomal DNA, Y-DNA and mitochondrial DNA (mtDNA).
+There are many different types of DNA tests that are commercially available today.
+There are three most common types of tests: autosomal DNA, Y-DNA, and mitochondrial DNA (mtDNA).

 An autosomal DNA test only examines autosomes.
-These are the chromosomes in your DNA that are not sex chromosomes.
-Instead, these chromosomes contain DNA which was inherited by both your mother and your father in random combinations.
+These are the chromosomes in your DNA that aren’t sex chromosomes.
+Instead, these chromosomes contain DNA that was inherited by both your mother and your father in random combinations.

-An autosomal DNA test won’t necessarily tell you which parent passed on that particular DNA sequence, however, it covers a much wider range of DNA than other tests and is the only one that provides a comprehensive list of DNA that matches with both sides of your family.
+An autosomal DNA test won’t necessarily tell you which parent passed on that particular DNA sequence.
+That said, it covers a wider range of DNA than other tests and is the only one that provides a comprehensive list of DNA that matches with both sides of your family.

-As this chromosome is inherited only from the father, and never the mother, this test will only give you information which is exclusive to the paternal line of the family.
+As this chromosome is inherited only from the father, and not the mother, this test will only give you information that is exclusive to the paternal line of the family.
 This also means that only biologically male individuals can have Y-DNA tests.

 A mitochondrial DNA (mtDNA) test examines the genetic code which is located in the mitochondria.
 Most of our DNA is found in the nucleus (center) of a cell, but some of it is also found in a different part of the cell which is known as the mitochondria.

 This part of the cell is almost exclusively passed from mother to child.
-This means an mtDNA test can provide information that is specific to only the maternal line of your family.
+This means an mtDNA test can provide information specific to only the maternal line of your family.

-As Y-DNA test and mtDNA tests are limited to either maternal or paternal information, most commercial DNA test providers tend to offer autosomal DNA tests.
+As Y-DNA tests and mtDNA tests are limited to either maternal or paternal information, most commercial DNA test providers tend to offer autosomal DNA tests.

-This is because these tests have wider results which provide information on both the paternal and maternal sides of the family and can be taken by anyone regardless of gender.
+This is because these tests have wider results that provide information on both the paternal and maternal sides of the family and can be taken by anyone regardless of gender.